-Each RPC-over-RDMA Version One call has one "Read list," provided by the client endpoint.
-This is a list of RDMA segments with Position values that make up all the RPC arguments in this RPC request to be conveyed via RDMA Read operations.
+Each RPC-over-RDMA Version One call has one "Read list," provided by the requester.
+This is a list of zero or more RDMA segments with Position values that make up all the RPC arguments in this RPC request to be conveyed via RDMA Read operations.

-A Read list is represented by the xdr\read\list struct:
+A Read list is represented by the xdr_read_list struct: